suzuki-shunsuke/cmdx/README.md

 ## Project Status

 This project status is alpha.
-The API is unstable and the test and document are poor.
+The API is unstable and the test are poor.

 ## Alternative